 Teens 18 and Older

-For those older than 18, you must have passed a vision, traffic sign and written test before taking your driving test for a regular drivers license.
+For those 18 years old and older, you must have passed a vision, traffic sign and written test before taking your driving test for a regular drivers license.
 Check out the requirements and details below.

 Teens Younger than 18

-To graduate your learner permit to a limited provisional license, you must be at least 16 years old (but not older than 18).
-You must also have held your learner permit for at least 12 months and have had no motor vehicle moving violation convictions or seat belt/mobile telephone infractions within the preceding six months.
+To graduate your learner permit to a limited provisional license, you must be at least 16 years old (but not older than 18 years old).
+You must also have held your learner permit for at least 12 months and have had no motor vehicle moving violation convictions or seat belt/mobile telephone infractions within the preceding 6 months.
 Your parent or guardian must sign for you when you apply.

 B) Make a Road Test Appointment at the NC DMV

 If possible, schedule your road test appointment at a North Carolina DMV examining station.
 Not all locations book appointments, so you must call a specific office to get more details.